mortie/mason/test-suite/README.md

 in JSONTestSuite, but which are valid MASON files and therefore changed to start with `y_`.

-The folder `mason-suite` are MASON-specific.
+The folder `mason-suite` contains MASON-specific files.
 This folder contains:

 * Files starting with `n_`, which should be rejected by MASON parsers
 * Pairs of files starting with `y_`, one ending in `.mason` and one ending in `.json`.